blackboard pix

 Summer Research Project

-Williams College (undergraduate)
+Williams College ('11)

-In the first part of the summer the consistency of the combinatorics of the Temperley-Lieb algebra and a deformation of the q-loop loop algebra was studied.
+In the first part of the summer the consistency of the combinatorics of the Temperley-lieb algebra and a deformation of the q-loop loop algebra was studied.
 It was found that no non-trivial, consistent deformation exists.
 In the second part, the prion model of Bilson-Thompson was investigated including problems of the model such as the modeling of mass and higher generations were explored.

 Alice Francis (Hamilton '06)